 As people continue to engage with a multitude of channels and devices, it’s important that companies don’t inconvenience them by limiting what they can do within each channel.
 Top tasks should be supported across all channels, and organizations should work towards accommodating secondary or lower-priority activities.
 In the meantime, provide seamless transitions to other channels when users attempt a task within a channel that isn’t optimal or doesn’t support the activity.

 In addition to being available, cross-channel experiences must be consistent, seamless and optimized for the channel.
-Our full day course on Customer Journeys and Omnichannel UX discusses these recommended characteristics further.
+Our full day course on Omnichannel Journeys and Customer Experience discusses these recommended characteristics further.